Content Medically Reviewed by:

 Construction workers are an integral part of our infrastructure.
 In fact, without their skills and hard work, countless buildings in towns and cities across the country wouldn’t exist.
 They make up one of the largest employment sectors in the U.S. Because of the nature of their work, the link between construction workers and substance abuse is growing.

 Many construction workers do labor-intensive work every day.
 In these environments, there’s a significantly higher risk of injury.
 Doctors often prescribe opioids to manage their pain.
 Opioids are well-known for successfully managing moderate pain.
-They’re also well-known for their addiction potential.
+They’re also well-known for their addiction potential, which has led to a massive opioid epidemic in the U.S.

 Not only is construction work physically taxing, but it’s also dangerous.
-In fact, New York University conducted a study that revealed: “construction workers are more likely to use drugs than workers in other professions.”
+New York University conducted a study that revealed: “construction workers are more likely to use drugs than workers in other professions.”

 “Compared to all other professions,” says the study, “construction workers had the highest prevalence of misusing prescription opioids (3.1 percent vs. 2 percent) and cocaine use (1.8 percent vs. 0.8 percent).”
 But that’s not all.